Renault Megane E-Tech Review 2024

 Overall verdict on the Renault Megane E-Tech

-"The Renault Megane E-Tech is a significant addition to the ever expanding range of excellent electric cars on sale today.
+"The Renault Megane E-Tech was an impressive effort when it launched and remains one of the best electric family cars you can buy today.
 Its stylish looks, superb cabin and impressive range means it's sure to be popular with buyers looking to trade their traditional family car in for an electric vehicle."

 The Renault Megane has gone through a bit of a transformation.
 No longer is it a staid family hatch that lives in the shadows of the Volkswagen Golf and Ford Focus, It's now an extremely stylish electric car with a quality cabin and impressive electric range.
 Badged the Renault Megane E-Tech, this striking new hatchback is set to rival models like the Kia Niro EV, Cupra Born and Volkswagen ID.3.
 Find out if it hits the mark with our Renault Megane E-Tech review.

 Sharing its mechanical bits with the bigger Nissan Ariya, the Renault Megane E-Tech represents a significant step towards electrification for the French carmaker.
-Previously, its only electric offering had been the Renault Zoe city car - one of the cheapest electric cars that's now starting to look a bit past its best in an increasingly competitive market.
+Previously, its only electric offering had been the Renault Zoe city car.
+Now, the Megane E-Tech is a central pillar in a range that includes both the new, retro-styled Renault 5 supermini and Renault 4 small crossover, and also the larger Renault Scenic E-Tech - and more are sure to follow.

 So why should the Renault Megane E-Tech be on your shortlist?
 For a start, it combines stylish SUV-like looks with a genuinely lovely cabin.
 Long gone are the days when electric cars had pretty dismal interiors because the development budget was concentrated on the tech - the Megane E-Tech's interior is probably the best we've ever seen in a Renault, with (recycled) soft-touch materials and a user-friendly Android infotainment system.

 Renault offers the Megane E-Tech with two different batteries: 40kWh and 60kWh.
-The smaller battery provides an electric range of 190 miles, while the bigger unit is good for 280 miles.
+The smaller battery provides an electric range of 190 miles, while the bigger unit is good for 285 miles at its best.
 In the UK, only the latter is offered - making the Megane E-Tech one of the longest-range electric cars on the market.
+With pretty good real-world efficiency, you can expect well over 200 miles in all but the harshest conditions.

 You might expect an electric car to be refined but, all too often, the lack of an engine exposes unwanted rattles and an excessive amount of wind or tyre noise.
 The Renault Megane E-Tech is extremely quiet, though, doing a much better job of isolating you from the outside world than the MG4.